-Totally honey sweetened, this cranberry sauce is loaded with orange flavor and is quick and easy to prepare!
+Totally honey sweetened, this orange cranberry sauce is loaded with orange flavor and is quick and easy to prepare!
 Perfect for the holidays.

 This is probably the easiest recipe I’ll ever post.
 You mix together cranberries, honey, orange juice and zest and cook it for a few minutes.
 That’s it.

 Mr. Texanerin and I visited my family in Texas a few years ago for Thanksgiving.
 I was so outrageously excited for my German to experience his first American holiday that I planned everything out months in advance.
 Thanksgiving was being held at my grandfather’s house and I took it upon myself to organize everything.
 I emailed people their “jobs” in June and I decided that the guy who had never done Thanksgiving before got to make the easiest recipe.
 Seriously.
 Have someone who’s totally unable to cook in your family?
 Let ’em make this!

 Before Mr. T made this, my family had never had homemade cranberry sauce.
 It was like that stuff that you had to have, just because it was Thanksgiving, but nobody really wanted.
 That’s because the canned stuff is just gross.
 Gloppy and way too sweet.

 This is far from gloppy and is just sweet enough!
 At Thanksgiving dinner, everyone pretty much freaked out at how good it was and they all swore to never buy canned cranberry sauce again.
 My aunt even went and bought more cranberries the day after Thanksgiving so we could make more.

 This version is honey sweetened but you could also use regular granulated sugar if you prefer.
 You can’t taste the honey here – it’s all cranberry and oranges!

 You can make this several days in advance and then that’s one less thing you have to worry about for Thanksgiving.
 Awesome, right?!spiced cranberry sauce from The Corner Kitchen!